SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Capture screenshots or logs if applicable.
 - Provide a detailed report to the development team for any failures or bugs encountered.

-# generic\ReplaceOptionsAction.kt
+# generic\ReplaceWithSuggestionsAction.kt

-#### Manual Test Plan for `ReplaceOptionsAction` Class
+#### Manual Test Plan for `ReplaceWithSuggestionsAction` Class

 ##### Objective
-To verify that the `ReplaceOptionsAction` class functions correctly, providing appropriate suggestions for text replacement based on the selected text within an IDE environment.
+To verify that the `ReplaceWithSuggestionsAction` class functions correctly, providing appropriate suggestions for text replacement based on the selected text within an IDE environment.

 ##### Pre-requisites
 - IntelliJ IDEA or a compatible IDE installed.
-- Plugin containing the `ReplaceOptionsAction` class is installed and enabled in the IDE.
+- Plugin containing the `ReplaceWithSuggestionsAction` class is installed and enabled in the IDE.
 - A project is open in the IDE with at least one editable file.